track-asia-vn/trackasia-annotation-extension/README.md

 ## Supported properties

-Each `MGLStyleAnnotation` class can be assigned a specific set of properties to configure its layout and style.
-Additionally, `MGLAnnotationController`s also have properties that can assign a specific layout property to all of its child `MGLStyleAnnotation`s.
+Each `MLNStyleAnnotation` class can be assigned a specific set of properties to configure its layout and style.
+Additionally, `MLNAnnotationController`s also have properties that can assign a specific layout property to all of its child `MLNStyleAnnotation`s.

 All of these properties mirror the same values specified in the [Mapbox Style Specification](https://docs.mapbox.com/mapbox-gl-js/style-spec/).
 Below is a list of supported properties on each class along with its corresponding property within the Mapbox Style Specification.

-**MGLCircleStyleAnnotation**
+**MLNCircleStyleAnnotation**
 - [`circleRadius`](https://docs.mapbox.com/mapbox-gl-js/style-spec/#paint-circle-circle-radius)
 - [`circleColor`](https://docs.mapbox.com/mapbox-gl-js/style-spec/#paint-circle-circle-color)
 - [`circleOpacity`](https://docs.mapbox.com/mapbox-gl-js/style-spec/#paint-circle-circle-opacity)